SamQLuong/Lorenz-System-with-Neural-Networks/README.md

 ## Computational Results

 In Figure 5, we can see that the feed forward model has a similar resulting time evolution.
 The model matches almost exactly as the grounded truth.
-The final testing loss is around **0.1899**.
+The final testing loss is around **0.1978**.

 ![Figure 5](https://github.com/SamQLuong/Lorenz-System-with-Neural-Networks/blob/main/Lorenz%20Time%20Series%20FFNN.png)

 Figure 5: The time evolution of the x value with the feed forward neural network.

 In Figure 6, we can see that the LSTM model also has a very similar resulting time evolution to the test data.
-The final testing loss is around **0.2096**.
+The final testing loss is around **0.2010**.
 We can see a that the model isn’t exactly as the grounded truth as some of the peaks is not met.

 ![Figure 6](https://github.com/SamQLuong/Lorenz-System-with-Neural-Networks/blob/main/Lorenz%20Time%20Series%20LSTM.png)

 Figure 6: The time evolution of the x value with the LSTM neural network

 In Figure 7, we can see that the RNN model has a similar result as the LSTM model.
-The final testing loss is around **0.1979**.
+The final testing loss is around **0.1947**.
 The loss is slightly less than the LSTM.
 The model doesn’t meet exactly as the grounded truth but is a lot better than the LSTM.

 ![Figure 7](https://github.com/SamQLuong/Lorenz-System-with-Neural-Networks/blob/main/Lorenz%20Time%20Series%20RNN.png)

 Figure 7: The time evolution of the x value with the RNN neural network

-Lastly, in Figure 8, the echo state network has a similar result to the LSTM because the fial testing loss is around **0.2152**.
+Lastly, in Figure 8, the echo state network has a similar result to the LSTM because the final testing loss is around **0.2588**.

 ![Figure 8](https://github.com/SamQLuong/Lorenz-System-with-Neural-Networks/blob/main/Lorenz%20Time%20Series%20ESN.png)